christianbundy/drewdevault.com/content/blog/Linux-development-is-profoundly-distributed.md

 Linus' tree[^2].
 Along the way it might receive feedback from other projects if it has cross-cutting concerns, tracing out an ever growing and shrinking bubble of inclusion among the trees, ultimately ending up in every tree.
-And that's *still* a implication &mdash; for example, an important bug fix may sidestep all of this entirely and get applied on top of a downstream distribution kernel, ending up on end-user machines before it's made much progress upstream at all.
+And that's *still* a simplification &mdash; for example, an important bug fix may sidestep all of this entirely and get applied on top of a downstream distribution kernel, ending up on end-user machines before it's made much progress upstream at all.

 [^2]: That's not the only destination; for example, some patches will end up in the LTS kernels as well.